Ramsi-K/free-genai-bootcamp-2025/journal.md

 ### Day 15: February 13, 2025

-Today was about **finalizing my backend understanding and preparing for implementation.** I wanted to start coding, but I needed to make sure I wasn’t going in blind.
+Today was about **finalizing my backend understanding and preparing for implementation.** I wanted to start coding, but I needed to make sure I wasn't going in blind.

 I started by **double-checking the missing API endpoints** that need to be implemented.
 There was some confusion about whether the homework was fully defined, so I spent time confirming that **the official documentation was incomplete** and that the real requirements were scattered across the livestreams and community discussions.

 Once I had clarity, I realized that I still needed a proper **plan for execution**.
 I reviewed the backend structure again—specifically **how Flask Blueprints handle routing**—and went over **how to connect the frontend to the backend** using API calls.

-At some point, I got sidetracked again when I found a **DRM restriction** on my Korean vocabulary book, which was frustrating because **it’s literally just a list of words, and I couldn’t even extract it properly.** This led me to look into **converting AZW3 files to TXT or JSON**, which ended up being way more annoying than expected.
+At some point, I got sidetracked again when I found a **DRM restriction** on my Korean vocabulary book, which was frustrating because **it's literally just a list of words, and I couldn't even extract it properly.** This led me to look into **converting AZW3 files to TXT or JSON**, which ended up being way more annoying than expected.
 I tried multiple extraction methods, but nothing worked perfectly.
 Ultimately I was only able to copy over 200 words as the publisher has added copy restrictions on the book as well.
 I looked at other sources such as Anki and Quizlet and may end up using those instead.

 Aside from that, I also thought more about my Level 5 project idea.
 The more I consider it, the more I realize I want **a visual-first language learning tool**, where flashcards use **images and videos instead of English translations**.
-I haven’t locked this in yet, but it’s definitely something I want to revisit once I finish the backend work.
+I haven't locked this in yet, but it's definitely something I want to revisit once I finish the backend work.

 By the end of the day, I had a clearer **execution plan for finishing the backend**, and I know exactly what I need to do next.